MetOffice/simulation-systems/source/WorkingPractices/kgo.rst

 variables **and** diagnostics maintain the same answers with your code included but switched off).

-The most common reason why a code change does not regress is when a bug is discovered and fixed.
+Usually, a code change does not regress when either a bug is a discovered and fixed, or a science area is introduced or enhanced.

 .. important::
   Where a change in answers occurs, the developer must contact the configuration